-"Central Park, 1904" is a dress that might have been worn by a well-to-do little girl as she rode in the family's elegant carriage along Central Park's driving park or strolled its promenade with her mama and papa.
+"Central Park, 1904", by Flossie Potter, is a dress that might have been worn by a well-to-do little girl as she rode in the family's elegant carriage along Central Park's driving park or strolled its promenade with her mama and papa.

 The style of the dress is reminiscent of the early 1900s with its slightly dropped waistline, straight long sleeves, and pleated skirt which falls just below the knees.